-Scientists at the Food and Drug Administration (FDA) have developed a high-throughput method for purifying full-length phosphorothioate and native DNA sequences.
+FDA researchers have developed a novel high-throughput method for purifying full-length phosphorothioate and native DNA sequences.
 This method comprises a modified silica gel that enables capture of DNA sequences functionalized with a novel linker specifically designed for exclusive capture of full-length sequences.
-This technology has been shown to generate DNA sequences of high purity without the need of expensive equipment and associated accessories.
+This technology can generate DNA sequences of high purity without the need of expensive equipment and associated accessories.
 This discovery may improve the availability of pure DNA sequences for clinical and/or synthetic biology applications.

 PCT/US2017/039720, filed 6/28/17